SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/armis.md

 ## Viewing the Armis Dashboards​

-* All dashboard have a set of filters that you can apply to the entire dashboard, as shown in the following example.
+* All dashboards have a set of filters that you can apply to the entire dashboard, as shown in the following example.
 Click the funnel icon in the top dashboard menu bar to display a scrollable list of filters that are applied across the entire dashboard.

  You can use filters to drill down and examine the data on a granular level.
 Filters include client country, client device type, client IP, client request host, client request URI, client request user agent, edge response status, origin IP, and origin response status.